dylanpinn/FIT3036/workbook/week-02.md

   * [Default lane length](https://en.wikipedia.org/wiki/Lane)
     * For information regarding lane width
   * This gives estimate of area of road
-* Sum all of the road areas
+* Sum all of the road area